aspose-total/Aspose.Total-Products/total/en/android-java/conversion/rtf-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLTX in Android Applications or Online App" h2="Export RTF to XLTX in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+RTF (Rich Text Format) is a document file format used to store text and images.
+It is widely used for exchanging documents between different applications.
+XLTX (Excel Open XML Spreadsheet) is a file format used to store data in a tabular form.
+It is widely used for storing and manipulating data.
+Therefore, it is necessary to convert RTF to XLTX in order to store and manipulate data in a tabular form.

+<h2>How Aspose.Total helps for RTF to XLTX Conversion</h2>
+Aspose.Total for Android via Java is a feature-rich suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+It includes Aspose.Words for Android via Java, a feature-rich document manipulation and conversion API, and Aspose.Cells for Java, a powerful spreadsheet manipulation API.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate RTF to XLTX conversion feature inside your android applications.
-Firstly, you can convert RTF to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTX.
+Using Aspose.Total for Android via Java, you can easily convert RTF to XLTX.
+Firstly, you can convert RTF to HTML by using Aspose.Words for Android via Java.
+After that, you can convert HTML to XLTX by using Aspose.Cells for Java.
+This way, you can easily convert RTF to XLTX without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}